cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 - \alert{Attack}: A situation where someone (the attacker) deliberately exploits a vulnerability and compromises security goals.
-- \alert{Incident}: Much the same, except it arises from a non-deliberate act.
+- \alert{Incident}: Much the same, except it need not arise from a deliberate act.
   Security incidents can still be costly and harmful, however, so we need to take them into account.

 ### References